 2013 - Sunshine on Leith - based on the sensational stage hit of the same name, Sunshine on Leith features music by pop-folk band The Proclaimers.
 Set in Edinburgh, the story follows two soldiers who struggle to adjust to civilian life when they return home after serving in Afghanistan.

-2013 - Outlander - an adaptation of a hugely popular time travel romance and fantasy adventure series adapted from the critically acclaimed novels by Diana Gabaldon which feature Doune Castle near Stirling in Loch Lomond, Trossachs & The Clyde Valley.
+2014 - Outlander - an adaptation of a hugely popular time travel romance and fantasy adventure series adapted from the critically acclaimed novels by Diana Gabaldon.
+Shot entirely on locations in Scotland, it feature Doune Castle near Stirling among many other stunning locations.

 2015 - Macbeth - a new movie adaptation of William Shakespeare's Macbeth, directed by Justin Kurzel with Michael Fassbender in the lead role, filmed on locations on Isle of Skye in the Highlands.